Sponsored by Kyushu Tourism Board.

 Indulging in local specialties at Wakaeya restaurant

-If chazuke is originally a very simple meal with rice and green tea, but it’s high end version, as offered by the restaurant, includes slices of fresh bream and sesame seasoning which recipe remains a well kept secret.
-Welcomed by Mr. Goto, the 16th generation of owner, you will then be guided to your table, either in a small private room or to the larger dining room decorated with a Noh stage if you come with a large group.
+Chazuke is originally a very simple meal with rice and green tea, but it’s high-end version, as offered by the restaurant, includes slices of fresh bream and sesame seasoning with a recipe that remains a well-kept secret.
+Welcomed by Mr. Goto, the 16th generation owner, you will be guided to your table, either in a small private room or in a larger dining room decorated with a Noh stage if you come with a large group.

-You can try here a variety of local items on the menu (grilled bream, steamed pork…), but tai chazuke Ureshino truly is a must try!
+You can try here a variety of local items on the menu (including grilled bream and steamed pork), but tai chazuke Ureshino truly is a must try!
 A delicate bowl made of porcelain and filled with rice and fish will be placed before you, before a steaming hot green tea is poured onto it, used here as a broth.

 Pour Japanese tea for three seconds and your meal is ready to eat.
 A very light and digestible dish, with subtle flavors of sesame and green tea pairing very well with the slices of fish that melt in the mouth.
 Delightful!
 To end on a sweet note, order a few warabi mochi before resuming your stroll around Kitsuki.

-After such a peaceful and authentic break, it isn’t easy removing your kimono, putting your sneakers back on and leaving behind the city that people call the little Kyoto of Kyushu… But let’s hit the road again as there are still many things to explore in the Oita Prefecture!
+After such a peaceful and authentic break, it isn’t easy removing your kimono, putting your sneakers back on and leaving behind the city that people call the little Kyoto of Kyushu…but let’s hit the road again as there are still many things to explore in Oita Prefecture!

 A green interlude in Aso-Kuju National Park

 And if the National Park is best known for its hiking trails, incredible onsen and unique vegetation, there is another kind of visit that also awaits you there: a winery!
-I was already surprised to discover a winery in Japan, but I have to say even more so in such an environment and mountainous landscape.
+I was already surprised to discover a winery in Japan, but I have to say even more so in such a mountainous landscape.

-This family-owned wine estate since 2002, not only includes several hectares of vines and a winery, but also a shop and tasting space along with a restaurant serving stone oven baked pizzas.
+This family-owned wine estate was established back in 2002 and not only includes several hectares of vines and a winery, but also a shop and tasting space along with a restaurant serving stone oven baked pizzas.

 And it is with a tasting session and a few explanations that my experience there begins.
-Several appellations of wines are produced here: Merlot, Pinot noir, Chardonnay… But I am told that the weather conditions in the Kuju mountain range being far from ideal to grow all types of grapes – such as Cabernet Sauvignon which they cannot produce there – they are encouraged to develop their own appellations, such as the Kusifuru no yume.
-Red wine, white wine, rosé, sparkling wine… the offer is varied and you can find something that will suit your taste (even non alcoholic beverages such as grape juice).
+Several appellations of wines are produced here: Merlot, Pinot Noir, Chardonnay…but I am told that the weather conditions in the Kuju mountain range are far from ideal to grow all types of grapes – such as Cabernet Sauvignon, which they cannot produce there.
+They are encouraged to develop their own appellations, such as the Kusifuru no yume.
+Red wine, white wine, rosé, sparkling wine…the offerings are varied and you can find something that will suit your taste (even non-alcoholic beverages such as grape juice).

 Greenery stretching as far as the eye can see in a quiet and relaxing atmosphere.
 After a tour in the vines, alongside the silent and meticulous grapes pickers, go find yourself a table on the terrace to enjoy the view and the fresh air.
 Top this postal card scenery with a plate of smoked charcuterie or a crusty pizza served with a glass of fresh sparkling wine and you will never want to leave this place!